Coal use is decreasing quickly

 Uniper is independently responsible for its coal procurement.
-Uniper used 11.8 million tonnes of coal and brown coal in 2019, 16.7 million tonnes in 2018, and 18.3 million tonnes in 2017.
-Information about Uniper’s coal procurement and use is available in the company’s 2019 Sustainability Report (pages 44 and 52).
+Uniper used 10.2 million tonnes of coal and lignite in 2020, 11.8 millionin 2019, and 16.7 million tonnes in 2018.
+Information about Uniper’s coal procurement and use is available in Uniper's 2020 Sustainability Report.

 Bettercoal’s requirements are based on the Bettercoal Code, which covers good governance, human rights, social responsibility, and environmental issues, among other things.
 Bettercoal’s assessment programme includes the coal supplier’s Letter of Commitment, self assessment, and an independent assessment of mining operations.

 Based on the assessment, a Continuous Improvement Plan (CIP) is made for suppliers; the realisation of the plan is monitored by Bettercoal several times a year.
 A new assessment is done every five years.
 Additionally, the realisation of the improvement plan is monitored by country-specific working groups.